Omaima Nelson: Life in the U.S.

 In October 1991, aged 23, she met William Edwin "Bill" Nelson while playing pool at a bar in Huntington Beach.
-Nelson was 56-year-old at the time, worked as a pilot in Laredo, Texas, and lived in Costa Mesa as a computer programmer, having been released the same year after serving four years in prison for attempting to smuggle 100 tons of marijuana from Mexico through his job.
+Nelson was 56 years old at the time, worked as a pilot in Laredo, Texas, and lived in Costa Mesa as a computer programmer, having been released the same year after serving four years in prison for attempting to smuggle 100 tons of marijuana from Mexico through his job.
 Omaima said that Nelson proposed to her two days later.
+Omaima had reportedly claimed that her family was wealthy and told Nelson that he would receive a dowry and land in Egypt.

 According to John Fitzgibbon Sr., who was Bill Nelson's attorney and had met the couple during their honeymoon in Laredo on November 3, the pair claimed to have married in an Egyptian ceremony in either Las Vegas or Phoenix on November 1, but neither city had records of their marriage.
+Writer Jason Neal wrote that Omaima had been the one to suggest marriage through a justice of the peace near Phoenix while the pair were driving along Interstate 10 on a trip to meet Nelson's family in Texas.

 Acquaintances and co-workers of Bill Nelson described the couple as affectionate, but some voiced suspicions that Omaima had married her husband for his money.
 An attorney representing Bill Nelson's ex-wife, Kathy Nelson, said that the divorce proceedings had not yet been complete at the time, who, along with the prosecution during her trial, called the validity of their marriage claim into question.
-Nelson was separately reported missing by his employer.
+Nelson was last heard from on the afternoon of November 28, 1991, when he called his stepdaughter to give her well wishes for Thanksgiving.